PORTS OF WILMINGTON AND PHILADELPHIA (DE-PA) DRAY TRUCK REPLACEMENT PROGRAM

 - The program requires early replacment; therefore, trucks being replaced as part of normal fleet expansion are ineligible.

-- Any awarded grants will cover up to, but no more than, 50% of the replacement truck purchase price, or a maximum of $30,000, whichever is less.
+- Any awarded grants will cover up to, but no more than, 50% of the replacement truck purchase price, or:

-- After acceptance into the program, applicants must select a new truck (MY 2013 truck or newer) from a list of program authorized truck dealers.
+- After acceptance into the program, applicants must select a new truck from a list of program authorized truck dealers.